 While staying in Newcastle in New South Wales, we spent a lazy Sunday afternoon driving to the Hunter Valley.
 This area is best known for it’s vineyards, and on any other day we would probably have done some wine tasting.
 The day we were there though was Easter Sunday, and most places were closed for the Easter weekend.
 We were happy just to drive through, and on the way back to Newcastle came across the town of Kurri Kurri.

 Below are some of the murals on display in the town.
-We saw a few others as we were leaving, and there are probably even more we did not see.
+The murals relate to the history of the town and local area or some other local aspect.
+We saw a more great artworks as we were leaving, and there are probably even more we did not see as there are over sixty of them now in this small town.
 Almost every large blank wall has a mural.
 What a great way to brighten up a town to make an impression.

 Kurri Kurri was well worth an hour wandering around there.
 If you are driving to the Hunter Valley to do some wine tasting, then drive off the main road into this town for a quick look.
 There also looked like there were some good options for lunch too, with pubs offering well-priced meals.
 We didn’t try any as we had already eaten, but some looked more appealing than our fast food meal we had grabbed while driving.